TrackPolitics logoTrackPolitics

 AI-generated

-Bell Ribeiro-Addy is the Labour Co‑operative MP for Clapham and Brixton Hill, first elected in 2019.
-She currently serves on the Home Affairs Committee (since October 2024) and has previously sat on the Women and Equalities Committee and the Joint Committee on Human Rights, reflecting a focus on rights, security and equality.
+Bell Ribeiro-Addy is the Labour and Co-operative MP for Clapham and Brixton Hill, elected in December 2019.
+She currently serves on the Home Affairs Committee (since October 2024) and has previously sat on the Women and Equalities Committee (2020–2024) and the Human Rights Joint Committee (2022–2024).

 Voting Patterns